Alejandroq12/vue-fundamentals/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to thank all my colleagues that share knowledge with and inspired to to improve each day.
+I want to thank Fernando Herrera for guiding me in the creation of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>